ferrats-fr/ferrats-fr.github.io/_pages/downstairs.md

 large garden chalet which is a children's play-house / sleeping area in the summer.

-We have a cleaning lady who knows the house well and can come to welcome you, and who can also clean the house for you if desired.
+We have a cleaning lady who knows the house well and will come to welcome you, and who can also clean the house for you if desired.

 ## Gallery